-Both were also acquitted of excessive use of force.
+Both were also found not guilty of excessive use of force.

-A 33-minute surveillance video recorded the incident.
+A 33-minute surveillance video recorded the confrontation as it unfolded.
 The video, matched up with audio from Ramos' body recorder, was a central piece of evidence in the criminal trial.

 Ramos grew frustrated with Thomas, who wasn't following orders to sit on a curb with his hands on his knees.

 Just before the altercation began, Ramos snapped on plastic gloves, made two fists and then held them in front of Thomas' face as he said, "Now see these fists?
 They're going to (expletive) you up."

 Cicinelli, who arrived a few moments later, jolted Thomas several times with an electric stun gun and used the butt end to hit Thomas in the head and face, breaking bones.

 Cicinelli told investigators that he hit Thomas in the face because he feared he was grabbing at his stun gun.

 "He cried out some 31 times saying 'Dad, they're killing me.
 Help me, dad.
 Help me,'" said Garo Mardirossian, an attorney for Ron Thomas.